kksgandhi/personal_site/money can't buy happiness.md

 Money can't buy happiness, but it can buy therapy.

-Also it's pretty bullshit that "money can't buy happiness" is used to counter people pointing out [[systematic inequality]] or requesting basic human rights.
+Also it's pretty bullshit that "money can't buy happiness" is used to counter people pointing out [[systemic inequality]] or requesting basic human rights.